 Incorporating refinished furniture into a room design is one of our most favorite things!
 Bringing in that one item that just needs a little bit of love really adds a lot of character to any space.
 What’s even better, when we are able to salvage the antique hardware!

 As you know, we’re doing a bedroom makeover for my Little Miss.
-I found this french provincial dresser through the facebook marketplace.
+I found this French provincial dresser through the facebook marketplace.

 At first glance it didn’t look too bad.
 But upon closer inspection, the paint job really was in poor shape.

 We decided to strip it down to the bare wood for a more modern natural look.
-We decided to keep the antique hardware that was originally on the dresser to maintain that aged look.
+We decided to keep the antique hardware that was originally on the dresser to maintain that vintage look.

 To see more highlights from this bedroom makeover click any link below.